Amethyst gas field: History

 The gasfield was discovered in 1972 and it was named after HMS Amethyst.
 Between 1972 and 1985 a number of appraisal wells were drilled.
 The field development started in 1988 and the first gas was produced in 1991.
 Originally, the field was owned by BP, Enterprise Oil, British Gas, ARCO, Murphy Oil, Amerada Hess, and FINA.
 In 1997, BP acquired the interest of Enterprise Oil and became the largest stakeholder of the field.
 As a result of restructuring and several transactions the field became held by BP (59.5%), BG (24.15%), Centrica (8.95%), and Murphy Oil (7.4%).
 In December 2009, BP and BG agreed an assets swap by which BP took over BG's interest in the field.

 The Helvellyn gas field was discovered in Block 47/10a in 1985.
 It was developed by ATP Oil & Gas Corporation as a subsea wellhead in 2004 with production routed to Amethyst A2D.

 The Rose gas field (Block 47/15) comprised a single subsea well tied back to the Amethyst A2D platform via a 9.042 km, 10” pipeline.
 Control of the tree at Rose, and a methanol supply, was by a 9.400 km nominal 4” diameter umbilical from the A2D platform.
 First gas was achieved in 2004, and was closed in 2015.

 In September 2007, three crew members of the emergency response and rescue vessel Viking Islay, operated by Vroon Offshore Services, were killed during a support operation on the Amethyst gasfield.

+The B1D platform acted as a lighthouse for the northern end of Outer Dowsing sand bank.